atharav20/Digital-Literacy/README.md

 I also learnt how to talk to people and be safe on the internet, through this Digital Literacy project.
 As a Student Digital Ambassador, the Digital Literacy project helps me show other students how to use websites and other online things in a proper and safe way.

+### Student Details
 Name   :- Atharav Balaji Khonde
 Reg.no :- 25BAI10734
+Branch :- B.Tech CSE(AIML)
+Batch  :- 2025-2029

-Digital Literacy Awareness Quiz link :- https://forms.gle/sDfoxupp9zwrybvU7
+Digital Literacy Awareness Quiz link mentioned in task 3 :- https://forms.gle/sDfoxupp9zwrybvU7

+### Repository Structure
+This repository is organized into the following folders as per the project requirements:
+report/: Contains the final written Project Report (.pdf/.docx).
+task-1-presentation/: Infographic regarding Digital Literacy awareness.
+task-2-portfolio/: Screenshots of professional digital profiles (GitHub, LinkedIn, etc.).
+task-3-platforms/: Proof of coding challenges and cloud collaboration tools.
+task-4-email-etiquette/: Professional email drafts and social media etiquette checklists.
+task-5-cybercrime/: Cybercrime case study and prevention guide.